johannesulf/nautilus/docs/source/index.rst

 Overview
 --------

 ``nautilus`` is an MIT-licensed pure-Python package for Bayesian posterior and evidence estimation.
-It is based on importance sampling and efficient space tessellation using neural networks.
-Its main features are computational efficiency as well as accuracy of the posterior and evidence estimates.
+It utilizes importance sampling and efficient space tessellation using neural networks.
+Compared to traditional MCMC and Nested Sampling codes, it needs fewer likelihood calls and produces much larger posterior samples.
+Additionally, ``nautilus`` is very accurate and produces accurate Bayesian evidence estimates with percent accuracy.

 .. toctree::
     :maxdepth: 1